18F/domain-scan/README.md

 Right now there's one specific source (Censys.io), and then a general way of sourcing URLs or files by whatever name is convenient.

 **Censys.io** - The `censys` gatherer uses the [Censys.io API](https://censys.io/api), which has hostnames gathered from observed certificates.
 Censys provides certificates observed from a nightly zmap scan of the IPv4 space, as well as certificates published to public Certificate Transparency logs.
-Use `--export` to use the Censys.io Export API, which is faster and more complete but requires researcher credentials.
+Use `--export` to use the [Censys.io Export API](https://censys.io/api/v1/docs/export), which is faster and more complete but requires researcher credentials.

-**Remote or local CSV** - Given a URL or local path to a CSV, downloads and/or reads it.
-Its only option is `--url`, which can be a URL (starts with `http:` or `https:`) or a local path.
+**Remote or local CSV** - By using any other name besides `censys`, this will define a gatherer based on an HTTP/HTTPS URL or local path to a CSV.
+Its only option is a flag named after itself.
+For example, using a gatherer name of `dap` will mean that domain-scan expects `--dap` to point to the URL or local file.

 Hostnames found from multiple sources are deduped, and filtered by suffix or base domain according to the options given.